Many people want to know how to add captions to YouTube videos. Adding subtitles to YouTube videos benefits your viewers and helps your content too.

-With Crowdscriber you still can create subtitles, and then reach out to the video owner and offer the completed captions.
+With Crowdscriber you can still create subtitles, and then reach out to the video owner and offer the completed captions.
 Wait until you see how super simple Crowdscriber makes it possible.

 To see if Community Captions are enabled, click the three dots below the video and choose Add Translations.
-That will take you to the the YouTube Caption Editor.
+That will take you to the YouTube Caption Editor.

 If you can add a language (captions) you can go ahead and Upload a File, Transcribe and Auto-Sync or Create Subtitles from scratch like mentioned above.

 Adding Captions to Other People's YouTube Videos Using Crowdscriber

 Creating captions for someone else's video using Crowdscriber is easy.
 You can still transcribe the video whether or not they allow Community Captions.

 It's super easy to start.
 Copy the URL of any YouTube video.
 Then paste the link under Imported Content.
 Boom!
 That's it.

 Now start transcribing using our awesome editor by harnessing the Power of the Crowd, or doing it yourself.

 Now this is where it gets awesome.
 Since you don’t own the content, you’re unable to publish it directly to YouTube, but you will still have a couple options to help get the captions to YouTube.

 Once you have reviewed and approved all the chunks, click Publish.